 Meet the Team

-Tarbox wanted more information and sought it, but there was nothing out there that guided independent soapmakers such as herself.
+Early on, Kathy wanted more information and sought it, but there was nothing out there that guided independent soapmakers such as herself.
 Thus, The Saponifier was born in 1998 to fulfill a niche in the market.
-By July 2008 it had 28 issues packed with more than 275 articles from 55+ writers.
-The Saponifier is all about sharing the knowledge and experiences of soap makers, toiletry makers, candle makers, chemists and suppliers; topics range from marketing to formulating, organizing to designing, business sense to wholesaling and everything else in-between.

 Beth has always liked reading, writing, the arts, and crafting, and was a school teacher until she had her first child.
 She home-schooled her six children for 17 years, and has kept busy with various volunteer activities in writing, editing, and teaching, as well.
 However, now that some of her children have graduated and left the nest, and others are attending elsewhere, she finds that she can pursue her other interests even further.
 Although Beth figures she’s dabbled in enough subjects to appear on Jeopardy, she has no plans to actually do so.